-We recognize revenue from the sale of our packaged software products and supplies when legal title transfers, which is generally when our customers download products from the Web, when we ship the products or, in the case of certain agreements, when products are delivered to retailers.
-We sell some of our QuickBooks, Consumer Tax and Quicken products on consignment to certain retailers.
+We recognize revenue from the sale of our packaged software products, financial supplies such as printed check stock, and merchant services hardware such as retail point-of-sale equipment and credit card readers for mobile phones, when legal title transfers.
+This is generally when our customers download products from the Web, when we ship the products or, in the case of certain agreements, when products are delivered to retailers.
+We sell some of our QuickBooks, TurboTax and Quicken desktop software products on consignment to certain retailers.
 We recognize revenue for these consignment transactions only when the end-user sale has occurred.
-For products that are sold on a subscription basis and include periodic updates, we recognize revenue ratably over the contractual time period.
-We record revenue net of our sales tax obligations.
+For software products that are sold on a subscription basis and include periodic updates, we recognize revenue ratably over the term of the contract.
+We record product revenue net of our sales tax obligations.